 If you like bite-size snacks, you might enjoy other energy balls recipes.

 - Nut-free energy bites: these nut-free energy bites provide the right energy boost, whether first thing in the morning or midafternoon.
-They have the perfect combination of sweet and tart flavor and a tender, slightly crunchy texture.
+They have the perfect sweet and tart flavor and a tender, slightly crunchy texture.

 If you try any of these recipes, please, leave a comment and rate the recipe below.
 It always means a lot when you do.